Seatis/my-teaching-materials/project/music-player/specification.md

 ## Artwork
+ - Load a `.jpg` from the file system identical to the MP3 name.

+### Optional artwork loading

  - Display the currently playing artist from Last.fm
  - Description is in the stories section
  - If the artist can't be found, use the [music placeholder](img/music-placeholder.png) image instead